marcelmaatkamp/Spring-Boot-Docker-Example/README.md

 # java-docker-example

-Contains all the parts to start a Spring Boot Application in a docker container.
+Contains all the parts to start the most simple Spring Boot Application ever in a docker container.
+Your task is to clone this repo and add new functionality.

 ## Usage

 ```
-docker-compose up
+docker-compose up --build
 ```
+This will build the application and meanwhile store all the downloaded libraries into a volume for faster subsequent builds.